For Comfortable and Clear Vision in Charlotte, North Carolina

 - Post-refractive surgery (i.e. LASIK, PRK)

-Advantages Of Wearing Scleral Lenses
+5 Advantages of Wearing Scleral Lenses

 FAQ | Understanding Scleral Lenses

-How do scleral lenses help with dry eye syndrome?
+1. How do scleral lenses work for dry eye?

-Scleral lenses are filled with a saline solution prior to inserting it, so your eyes are always hydrated and comfortable.
-This protects against dry eye symptoms such as pain, discomfort, eye redness, and itchiness while providing sharp, clear vision.
+- Scleral lenses are filled with a saline solution before insertion, which helps keep your eyes hydrated and protects against dry eye symptoms such as redness and itchiness.

 2. What happens during a scleral lens fitting?

 - Consultation and testing (Digital Imaging)